git-lfs/git-lfs/docs/api/v1/http-v1-batch.md

 availability reasons.
 * 501 - The server has not implemented the current method.
 Reserved for future use.
+* 507 - The server has insufficient storage capacity to complete the request.
 * 509 - The bandwidth limit for the user or repository has been exceeded.
 The API does not specify any bandwidth limit, but implementors may track usage.